ComScore

 • Time Commitment: 1 hour

-We’re a little bit obsessed with this simple recipe.
-The cookies come together in one bowl and call for just six ingredients, and they taste like heaven thanks to a brown butter icing.
+TBH, I'm a little bit infatuated with this simple recipe.
+The cookies come together in one bowl and call for just six ingredients, and they taste like heaven, thanks to the brown butter icing.
+Good luck not devouring the entire batch in one sitting.

 37. One-Bowl, 8-Ingredient Irish Coffee Fudge Brownies